DarrylVScott/MyRecepie/README.md

 # MyRecepie
-A front end mock up of a Recepie website
+A front end page displaying a My Recipe website.
+More back end, PhP, and pages will be comming soon!